Focused Program Grants in Science

 Partners in Science Program

 The Program is designed to help high school science teachers work with a mentor doing cutting-edge research over the course of two summers.
+After the first summer, partners develop a brief pictorial poster showing their research to date for presentation at both the regional meeting in August and the national meeting in January.
+After the second year working with their mentors, partners return to the conferences with an oral presentation on their progress.
 The purpose of this grant is to bring the knowledge from the research lab back into the high school science classroom, promoting hands-on science education.

 Partners in Science grants provide research opportunities for teachers to work with investigators in academic labs or in labs associated with other non-profit institutions.
 Teachers are expected to arrange their own partnerships, although the Trust may provide some guidance.
 Approximately 25 grants are awarded each year to teacher-mentor partnerships in the Pacific Northwest.